demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Identity_Analytics_README.md

 The `Cortex XDR - Identity Analytics` playbook is designed to handle Cortex XDR Identity Analytics alerts and executes the following:

 Analysis:
-- Enriches the IP and the account, providing additional context and information about these indicators.
+- Enriches the IP address and the account, providing additional context and information about these indicators.

 Verdict:
 - Determines the appropriate verdict based on the data collected from the enrichment phase.

 Investigation:
-- Checks for related XDR alerts to the user by Mitre tactics to identify malicious activity.
+- Checks for related Cortex XDR alerts to the user by Mitre tactics to identify malicious activity.
 - Checks for specific arguments for malicious usage from Okta using the 'Okta User Investigation' sub-playbook.
 - Checks for specific arguments for malicious usage from Azure using the 'Azure User Investigation' sub-playbook.

 Verdict Handling:
-- Handles malicious alerts by initiating appropriate response actions, including blocking malicious IP and revoking or clearing user's sessions.
+- Handles malicious alerts by initiating appropriate response actions, including blocking malicious IP addresses and revoking or clearing user's sessions.
 - Handles non-malicious alerts identified during the investigation.

 The playbook is used as a sub-playbook in ‘Cortex XDR Alerts Handling v2’.